Catherine Maunsell Artist Statement

 I am an emotional painter who responds to the lines, shapes and colours - as I paint - never certain where I will finally land!
 Sometimes the initial marks get to survive as laid down but as I engage in the process of reviewing and revising, painting over and scratching through, reworking shapes and adjusting colour, they may disappear or change beyond recognition.
 Creating a finished painting is a process of addition and subtraction.

-I have painted with Barry Coombes, Moira Clark, Tina Poplawski and Brian Burnett in Toronto, Katherine Chang Liu in Gloucester, Massachusetts and, every summer since 2003 [with one summer off for knee replacement], I have spent two weeks on the Maine coast studying with William “Skip” Lawrence, painter and teacher.
+I have painted with Barry Coombes, Moira Clark, Tina Poplawski and Brian Burnett in Toronto, Katherine Chang Liu in Gloucester, Massachusetts and, every summer since 2003 [with one summer off for knee replacement and three so far, for Covid 19 and life events], I have spent two weeks on the Maine coast studying with William “Skip” Lawrence, painter, teacher and friend.